Knowledge base

 - Click the Next button:

-- Select the domain name from your already acquired domains (advanced options include choosing a custom location on the hosting server, and an earlier version of PHP).
+- The advanced options allow you to choose a custom location on the hosting server, and an older version of PHP.

 - Click the Next button: